What you need to put items on reserve

-- Submit online Reserve Request Form or filled out Reserve Request Form (PDF) for each course each semester (don't forget to sign it!)
+- Fill out the Reserve Request Form (online) or the Reserve Request Form (PDF) for every course each semester (don’t forget to sign it!).

 - Complete bibliographic citation for each item you are placing on reserve.

 - Books, DVDs, and other library materials.
 Library staff will pull items from the stacks for your reserve list.